sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

     sphinx_gallery_conf = {
         ...
-        'filename_pattern': 'plot_awesome_example.py',
+        'filename_pattern': 'plot_awesome_example\.py',
     }

 Here, one should escape the dot ``'\.'`` as otherwise python `regular expressions`_ matches any character.
-Nevertheless, as one is targeting a specific file, it is most certainly going to match the dot in the filename.
+Nevertheless, as one is targeting a specific file, it would match the dot in the filename even without this escape character.

 Similarly, to build only examples in a specific directory, you can do::